 Their honeymoon drive across the European continent inspired Mr. Hearst to launch his first magazine, Motor.
 Motor became the foundation for another publishing endeavor that is still known as Hearst Magazines.

 Hearst’s interest in politics led him to election to the United States House of Representatives as a Congressman from New York in 1902.
 After reelection in 1904, he unsuccessfully pursued the New York Governorship in 1906.

 Throughout his life, Hearst dreamed of building a dwelling similar to those he had seen on his European tour as a boy.
 Hearst Castle was to become the realization of this dream as he and architect Julia Morgan collaborated for 28 years to construct a castle worthy of those he saw in Europe.
-During construction Hearst used the Castle as his primary residence and it was here that he continually entertained the elite of Hollywood, politics and sports.
+During construction Hearst used the Castle as his primary residence, and it was here that he continually entertained the elite of Hollywood, politics and sports.
 Hearst left his San Simeon estate in 1947 to seek medical care unavailable in the remote location.
 While the Castle was never completely finished, it stands as the remarkable achievement of one man’s dream.

-William Randolph Hearst died on August 14, 1951, at the age of 88.
+William Randolph Hearst died in Beverly Hills on August 14, 1951, at the age of 88.
 He was interred in the Hearst family mausoleum at the Cypress Lawn Cemetery in Colma, California.
 All of his sons followed their father into the media business and his namesake, William Randolph, Jr., became a Pulitzer Prize-winning Hearst newspaper reporter.

 - Babicora, a one-million acre cattle ranch in Chihuahua, Mexico

 - Wyntoon, a 67,000 acre estate on the McCloud River in Northern California

 - Commercial and residential property throughout the United States, including Santa Monica and New York